ava-labs/avalanchego/x/merkledb/README.md

 * `Value existence flag` is `1` if this node has a value, otherwise `0`.
 * `Value length` is the length of the value, if it exists (i.e. if `Value existence flag` is `1`.)
 Otherwise not serialized.
 * `Value` is the value, if it exists (i.e. if `Value existence flag` is `1`.)
 Otherwise not serialized.
-* `Key length` is the number of nibbles in this node's key.
+* `Key length` is the number of bits in this node's key.
 * `Key` is the node's key.

 Note that, as with the node serialization format, the `Child index` values aren't necessarily sequential, but they are unique and strictly increasing.